Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been exactly surveyed, or a piece that is being separated, will certainly require a study to locate the brand-new edges and lot lines in Nebraska, which ought to be permanently marked so they will never become lost.
+Land that has never ever been precisely checked, or a piece that is being split, will certainly need a study to locate the brand-new edges as well as lot lines in Nebraska, which need to be permanently noted so they will certainly never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.